Alejandro González Iñárritu: 2000–2009: Directorial debut and breakthrough

+2010–2019: Prominence and acclaim

 In 2010, Iñárritu directed and produced Biutiful, starring Javier Bardem, written by Iñárritu, Armando Bó Jr., and Nicolás Giacobone.
 The film premiered at the Cannes Film Festival in May 2010.
 Bardem went on to win Best Actor (shared with Elio Germano for La nostra vita) at Cannes.
 Biutiful is Iñárritu's first film in his native Spanish since his debut feature Amores perros.
 The film was nominated at the 2011 Golden Globes for Best Foreign Language Film, and at the BAFTA Awards for Best Film Not in the English Language and Best Actor.
 For the second time in his career, Iñárritu's film was nominated for Best Foreign Language Film at the Academy Awards; Javier Bardem's performance was also nominated for the Academy Award for Best Actor.

-Birdman (2014)
+In 2010, Iñárritu directed "Write the Future", a football-themed commercial for Nike ahead of the 2010 FIFA World Cup, which went on to win the Grand Prix at the Cannes Lions Advertising Festival.
+In 2012, he directed Procter & Gamble's "Best Job" commercial spot for the 2012 Olympic Ceremonies.
+It won the Best Primetime Commercial Emmy at Creative Arts Emmy Awards and the DGA Award for Outstanding Directorial Achievement in Commercials.
+On 4 October 2012, Facebook released an Iñárritu-directed brand film titled The Things That Connect Us to celebrate the social network reaching one billion users.

-In 2014, Iñárritu ultimately won three Academy Awards for directing, co-writing and co-producing Best Picture winner Birdman or (The Unexpected Virtue of Ignorance), starring Michael Keaton, Edward Norton, Emma Stone, Naomi Watts, Zach Galifianakis, and Andrea Riseborough.
+In December 2013, Warner Bros. hired Iñárritu to direct a live-action adaptation of Rudyard Kipling's 1894 book The Jungle Book.
+Eventually, Andy Serkis directed the film titled Mowgli: Legend of the Jungle (2018).
+In 2014, Iñárritu won three Academy Awards for directing, co-writing and co-producing Best Picture winner Birdman or (The Unexpected Virtue of Ignorance), starring Michael Keaton, Edward Norton, Emma Stone, Naomi Watts, Zach Galifianakis, and Andrea Riseborough.
 The film is an existential dark comedy exploring the ego of a forgotten superhero actor, experienced as if filmed on a single shot.
 It was the first time a Mexican Filmmaker received Best Picture at the Academy Awards.
 He also won the Golden Globe Award for Best Screenplay, a DGA Award and a PGA Award for the film.
+Iñárritu was also set to direct and produce the tv series One Percent, an organic farming drama which he co-created with Alexander Dinelaris, Nicolas Giacobone, and Armando Bo for Starz.
+Starz gave the show a straight-to-series order, but dropped out in 2017 as the U.S. broadcaster of the series, with production company MRC shopping the project to other networks or streaming platforms.